ohduran/ohduran.github.io/_posts/2018-12-20-the-books-I-did-not-read.markdown

 ---
 We’re bombarded with reading lists lately, as year comes to an end.
 The [best books](https://www.bloomberg.com/features/2018-best-books/), the [best sellers](https://www.amazon.com/gp/bestsellers/2018/books), even the [most anticipated books for next year](https://www.goodreads.com/book/popular_by_date/2019)!

 Certainly there is a lot to gain from these list suggestions.
-Lots of *via postitiva*.
+Lots of *via positiva*.
 Instead, this post is focusing on *via negativa*: this is the list of books I advice you __not__ to read in 2018.

 Why an anti-list?
 First, because recommending books is easy.
 I’ve read something, and with a complete disregard for what could be best for you, or what could you like about it, most people recommend books based on precisely *what they liked*, not what *you* could potentially enjoy.
 That’s completely backwards, and I prefer to go in the opposite direction: with you in my mind.